Are you tired of losing your bets? Do

 bookie is not an inborn skill.

-becoming one from the best; otherwise, you will keep falling.
+becoming one of the best; otherwise, you will keep falling.
 In this

 guide, we take you through the process of becoming a bookie.